Ergodic process

 In physics, statistics, econometrics and signal processing, a stochastic process is said to be in an ergodic regime if an observable's ensemble average equals the time average.
 In this regime, any collection of random samples from a process must represent the average statistical properties of the entire regime.
-Conversely, a process that is not in ergodic regime is said to be in non-ergodic regime.
+Conversely, a regime of a process that is not ergodic is said to be in non-ergodic regime.
+A regime implies a time-window of a process whereby ergodicity measure is applied.